-During the year, the Group acquired one commercial property in Hong Kong.
+The Group did not acquire any investment property during the year.
 Details of the movements in investment properties of the Group during the year are set out in note 11 to the consolidated financial statements.

 PROPERTY, PLANT AND EQUIPMENT

 The Group did not acquire any property, plant and equipment during the year.
 Details of the movements in property, plant and equipment of the Group during the year are set out in note 12 to the consolidated financial statements.